emberjs/website/source/guides/object-model/reopening-classes-and-instances.md

 });
 ```

-As you can see, `reopen` is used to add properties and methods to an instance.
+`reopen` is used to add instance methods and properties that are shared across all instances of a class.
+It does not add
+methods and properties to a particular instance of a class as in vanilla JavaScript (without using prototype).

 But when you need to create class method or add the properties to the class itself you can use `reopenClass`.

 ```javascript